 - Makini - Hawaiian.
 Wind.

-Tahitian Baby Names
+Tahitian Baby Names and Meanings

 Tahiti is part of French Polynesia, located roughly 2,400 nautical miles south of Hawaii.
 Tahiti boasts a tropical climate with an estimated 3,000 hours of sunlight per year.
 Native Tahitians are believed to be a group of Polynesian natives that arrived between 300 and 800 AD.